Mr Gerard Ruane

 We work in close partnership with all parents and guardians as well as the Parents Association who do tremendous work supporting our school.
 We are governed by a dedicated Board of Management.

 We know how busy life is for parents and guardians.
 We offer a range of optional services for parents.
 We have a lunch delivery service operated through ‘The Lunch Bag’.
-We rent out our facilities immediately after classes so that parents and guardians can avail of ‘after-school activities’ on site.
-These are yoga lessons with Emer McCarthy, Speech and Drama with Eileen Fitzgerald, French with Rachel Frawley, German with Martina Mertz, Irish dancing with Helen Greene and music lessons with Denis Liddy.
+We rent out our facilities immediately after classes so that parents and guardians can avail of after-school activities on-site.
+These are yoga lessons with Emer McCarthy, Speech and Drama with Eileen Fitzgerald, French with Rachel Frawley, German with Martina Merz, traditional Irish music lessons with Denis Liddy and keyboard lessons with ‘Creative Keyboards’.
 Our staff train the children in camogie, hurling, football and school choir after school.
 The local community Centre is located just beside our junior yard and Breda Culligan offers childcare from 8am-9.10am and 1.50pm to 6pm.

 For me, it is a tremendous honour when parents and guardians enrol their children in our school.
 I will always do my best to ensure the children are safe, happy and learning to the best of their ability.